syntaxbender/table-sorter-paginator/README.md

 # JQuery sbTableSorter
-Render Javascript Array to HTML Tables with sort and pagination
+Render Array to HTML Tables with sort and pagination